-- In a bowl large enough to hold your 4 pork chops, combine the marinade ingredients: (olive oil, Balsamic vinegar, brown sugar, Dijon mustard, minced garlic, smoked paprika, salt, and pepper).
+- In a bowl large enough to hold your 4 pork chops, combine the marinade ingredients: (2 tablespoon olive oil, ½ cup Balsamic vinegar, 2 tablespoon brown sugar, 2 tablespoon Dijon mustard, minced 1 ½ tablespoon garlic, 1 teaspoon smoked paprika, 1 pinch each, salt & pepper).
 Stir to combine, then place the pork chops into the bowl and marinade refrigerated for at least 30 minutes.

 - Heat a large skillet or frying pan, with the second portion of oil to medium high heat.
 Remove the pork chops from the marinade and place them in the pan to cook.
 Set aside the bowl of marinade to add later.